AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 * **value** to set the size
 * **name** to set the name

 The **name** field is optional, and names of elements, unlike identifiers, do not need to be unique.
 By default, the names of circles are shown in labels, tooltips, and the legend.
-However, in the case of intersections it is different – read more in the [Labels](#labels) and [Tooltips](#tooltips) sections of this article.
+However, in the case of intersections the default choice for labels is **value**.
+Read more in the [Labels](#labels) and [Tooltips](#tooltips) sections of this article.

 The sample below shows two circles with their names set: